safdar-azeem/vue-apollo-client/ReadMe.md

 so the first client render matches the server HTML (no mismatch, no duplicate request).

+On the server the same synchronous cache read runs each render pass.
+When an SSR host re-renders (its resolution contract carrying the request cache forward), a query whose data is already warm settles at setup and does not re-fetch — so a parent-query → child-components → child-queries dependency, where child data is consumed indirectly through a store read by a sibling, resolves fully on the server across a bounded second pass with each operation executing exactly once.

 #### Deprecations & migration

 The following remain exported for backward compatibility but are deprecated;